pherk/couchbase-simple/README.md

 Early development stage, not for production yet.

-To build:
-1. `$ cabal configure --extra-lib-dirs <full path to libcouchbase lib dir>`
-1. `$ cabal build`
+couchbase-simple provides a simple iHaskell binding for libCouchbase 3.x

+- connect via pool
+- ping
+- set, get, remove
+- query
+- asynchronous IO not yet implemented

+You can easily see in the sources that I looked at [couchbase.hs](https://github.com/asvyazin/libcouchbase.hs) and [hedis](https://github.com/informatikr/hedis) and copied from both.
+The credits go to Alexander Svyazin](https://github.com/asvyazin) and  [Falko Peters](https://github.com/informatikr)

+- couchbase.hs: a even simpler binding for libCouchbase 2.x (connect, set, get, remove)
+- hedis: a binding for Redis KV-database via sockets; supports asynchronous access aka pipelining

-Or build with stack:
+build with stack:
+`$ stack build`

+You can build and run tests:
-`$ stack build --extra-lib-dirs <full path to libcouchbase lib dir>`
+`$ stack test`

-You can also build and run tests:
+You can also build and run benchmarks:
-`$ stack build --extra-lib-dirs <full path to libcouchbase lib dir> --test`
+`$ stack bench`